Winners and Losers from College Football Bowl Season

 Bowl season also marked legendary Ohio State coach Urban Meyer's final game before retirement.

 We tried to capture as much of it as we could.
 So, check out the winners and losers from bowl season.
-And remember to check back later for additions after the Sugar Bowl.

 Winner: Urban Meyer in His Final Game with the Buckeyes